 On 18 July 2006, I started the monthly SoulFood Poetry Night at SoulFood Books in Redmond, Washington.
 The bookstore had just opened in April or May, and when I saw the beautiful stage and sound system they had (plus live video streaming), I immediately thought it would be a perfect place for a poetry series, and the store owners agreed.
 A nod of thanks to Clint McCune and Sara Pelfrey for making this possible, and to Kevin and Makia Oaks who later took over store ownership.
 At some point, the store changed its name to SoulFood CoffeeHouse, though plenty of books and other soulful items are still available.
 Lana Hechtman Ayers helped me curate the series from 2006 to the end of 2011, and then Tanya McDonald helped until September 2014.
 Since then, I’ve been curating on my own.

 Each reading takes place on the third Thursday of each month.
-A distinctive aspect of the series (Lana’s great idea) is that we ask one featured reader to choose his, her, or their own coreader, thus bringing fresh voices to the series.
+A distinctive aspect of the series (Lana’s great idea) is that we ask one featured reader to choose a coreader, thus bringing fresh voices to the series.
 Another distinctive aspect, for the first decade at least, was that we asked each featured reader to read a poem of their own that they designated as their “soulfood” poem, and to bring a printout of it to add to the poetry notebook we kept in the store.
 With so many years of two featured readers nearly every month (snowstorms have cancelled it a couple of times), that’s a lot of soulfood poems!
 However, we stopped asking for soulfood poems in 2016 or so, when we started featuring groups and organizations more often than individual readers.
 This change helped to revitalize the series and boost attendance after the 520 bridge toll to cross Lake Washington that started at the end of 2011 eventually took, ahem, too much of a toll on our attendance.
-Since then, our attendance rebounded from about 20 people each night to sometimes 30 or more, and even more after we resumed in-person readings after the pandemic waned.
+Since then, our attendance rebounded from about 20 people each night to sometimes 30 or more, and even more in 2022 after we resumed in-person readings after the pandemic waned.